-On May 14, 2015, we entered into a Share Purchase Agreement with Sopharma AD to acquire 75% of the outstanding shares of Extab Corporation for \$2.0 million in cash and \$2.0 million in a deferred payment, contingent on regulatory approval of cytisinicline by the FDA or the European Medicines Agency, or EMA.
+In May 2015, we entered into a Share Purchase Agreement with Sopharma to acquire 75% of the outstanding shares of Extab Corporation for \$2.0 million in cash and \$2.0 million in a deferred payment, contingent on regulatory approval of cytisinicline by the FDA or the European Medicines Agency, or EMA.
 The fair value of the contingent consideration on the acquisition date was nil.
 The contingent consideration liability is measured at fair value in our financial statements,

-As of December 31, 2023, the fair value of the contingent consideration was estimated to be \$0.5 million (see Note 2 "Significant Accounting Policies, Sopharma Share Purchase Agreement Contingent Consideration" in the accompanying consolidated Financial Statements).
-We recognized a loss of \$0.5 million for the year ended December 31, 2023.
+As of December 31, 2024, the fair value of the contingent consideration was estimated to be \$1.1 million as compared to \$0.5 million as of December 31, 2023. (see Note 2 "Significant Accounting Policies, Sopharma Share Purchase Agreement Contingent Consideration" in the accompanying consolidated Financial Statements).
+We recognized a loss of \$0.6 million for the year ended December 31, 2024.